fortrabbit/blog/better-domain-handling.md

 ### A little refresher

 - `blog.fortrabbit.com` and `www.fortrabbit.com` are subdomains
-- `fortrabbit.com` and `fortrabbit.co.uk` are naked domains, aka APEX domains
+- `fortrabbit.com` and `fortrabbit.co.uk` are naked domains, aka Apex domains

 In classical hosting you usually use A-records to route your domain to the IP of your web server.
 In modern hosting you use CNAME-records to route your domain to your App.